bamlab/dev-standards/react-native/setup/setup_firebase_multiple_envs.mo.md

 1. Go to the [Firebase console](https://console.firebase.google.com/)
 2. Select your project
 3. Click "Add an application", choose Android
-4. Fill in the form (giving a name like `Staging`), click save, and close the window
+4. Fill in the form :
+   1. Give a name like `Staging`
+   2. Give the app identifier.
+You must use the same as the one which is specified in your *.env* file
+5. Click save
+6. Close the window
-5. Repeat steps 3 to 4 for all your environments
+7. Repeat steps 3 to 6 for all your environments
-5. Download the `google-services.json` file
+8. Download the `google-services.json` file
    1. Select one of the Android applications
    2. Click on "google-services.json"
-6. Put `google-services.json` in your `app` folder (`android/app` in React-Native)
+9. Put `google-services.json` in your `app` folder (`android/app` in React-Native)
-7. You might want to add `google-services.json` in your `.gitignore`
+10. You might want to add `google-services.json` in your `.gitignore`

 ![steps](assets/firebase_android.png)